• Skip to main content

 • Experience scheduling patient appointments depending on doctor availability

-• Experience dealing with patients and providing clear instructions prior to procedures
+• Experience dealing with patients and providing clear instructions before procedures

 • Excellent computer skills for email correspondence, financial transactions, and scheduling appointments